 Drug Abuse and Dependence

-There have been no reported cases of either accidental or intentional overdose with entacapone tablets.
-However, COMT inhibition by entacapone treatment is dose-dependent.
-A massive overdose of Comtan (entacapone) may theoretically produce a 100% inhibition of the COMT enzyme in people, thereby preventing the metabolism of endogenous and exogenous catechols.
+COMT inhibition by entacapone treatment is dose-dependent.
+A massive overdose of Comtan (entacapone) may theoretically produce a 100% inhibition of the COMT enzyme in humans, thereby preventing the metabolism of endogenous and exogenous catechols.

-The highest single dose of entacapone administered to humans was 800 mg, resulting in a plasma concentration of 14.1 µg/mL.
-The highest daily dose given to humans was 2400 mg, administered in one study as 400 mg six times daily with levodopa/carbidopa for 14 days in 15 Parkinson's Disease patients, and in another study as 800 mg t.i.d. for 7 days in 8 healthy volunteers.
-At this daily dose, the peak plasma concentrations of entacapone averaged 2.0 µg/mL (at 45 min., compared to 1.0 and 1.2 µg/mL with 200 mg entacapone at 45 min.).
+The highest daily dose given to humans was 2,400 mg, administered in one study as 400 mg six times daily with levodopa and carbidopa for 14 days in 15 Parkinson's disease patients, and in another study as 800 mg three times daily for 7 days in 8 healthy volunteers.
+At this daily dose, the peak plasma concentrations of entacapone averaged 2.0 mcg per mL (at 45 minutes, compared to 1.0 mcg per mL and 1.2 mcg per mL with 200 mg entacapone at 45 minutes).
 Abdominal pain and loose stools were the most commonly observed adverse events during this study.
-Daily doses as high as 2000 mg Comtan have been administered as 200 mg 10 times daily with levodopa/carbidopa or levodopa/benserazide for at least 1 year in 10 patients, for at least 2 years in 8 patients and for at least 3 years in 7 patients.
-Overall, however, clinical experience with daily doses above 1600 mg is limited.
+Daily doses as high as 2,000 mg Comtan have been administered as 200 mg 10 times daily with levodopa and carbidopa or levodopa and benserazide for at least 1 year in 10 patients, for at least 2 years in 8 patients and for at least 3 years in 7 patients.
+Overall, however, clinical experience with daily doses above 1,600 mg is limited.

-The range of lethal plasma concentrations of entacapone based on animal data was 80 - 130 µg/mL in mice.
+The range of lethal plasma concentrations of entacapone based on animal data was 80 mcg per mL to 130 mcg per mL in mice.
 Respiratory difficulties, ataxia, hypoactivity, and convulsions were observed in mice after high oral (gavage) doses.

 Management of Overdose

 Management of Comtan overdose is symptomatic; there is no known antidote to Comtan.
 Hospitalization is advised, and general supportive care is indicated.
 There is no experience with hemodialysis or hemoperfusion, but these procedures are unlikely to be of benefit, because Comtan is highly bound to plasma proteins.
-An immediate gastric lavage and repeated doses of charcoal over time may hasten the elimination of Comtan by decreasing its absorption/reabsorption from the GI tract.
+An immediate gastric lavage and repeated doses of charcoal over time may hasten the elimination of Comtan by decreasing its absorption and reabsorption from the gastrointestinal (GI) tract.
 The adequacy of the respiratory and circulatory systems should be carefully monitored and appropriate supportive measures employed.
 The possibility of drug interactions, especially with catechol-structured drugs, should be borne in mind.

 Comtan Dosage and Administration

-The recommended dose of Comtan (entacapone) is one 200 mg tablet administered concomitantly with each levodopa/carbidopa dose to a maximum of 8 times daily (200 mg × 8 = 1600 mg per day).
-Clinical experience with daily doses above 1600 mg is limited.
+The recommended dose of Comtan (entacapone) is one 200 mg tablet administered concomitantly with each levodopa and carbidopa dose to a maximum of 8 times daily (200 mg × 8 = 1,600 mg per day).
+Clinical experience with daily doses above 1,600 mg is limited.

-Comtan should always be administered in association with levodopa/carbidopa.
+Comtan should always be administered in association with levodopa and carbidopa.
 Entacapone has no antiparkinsonian effect of its own.

-In clinical trials, the majority of patients required a decrease in daily levodopa dose if their daily dose of levodopa had been ≥ 800 mg or if patients had moderate or severe dyskinesias before beginning treatment.
+In clinical studies, the majority of patients required a decrease in daily levodopa dose if their daily dose of levodopa had been greater than or equal to 800 mg or if patients had moderate or severe dyskinesia before beginning treatment.

-Comtan can be combined with both the immediate and sustained-release formulations of levodopa/carbidopa.
+Comtan can be combined with both the immediate and sustained-release formulations of levodopa and carbidopa.

 Comtan may be taken with or without food (see CLINICAL PHARMACOLOGY).